jerbaroo/bridge-sim/paper/paper.md

 element program other than OpenSees is possible.

-`bridge-sim` makes the process of generating time series data via simulation of concrete slab bridges much faster and easier than with OpenSees (OpenSees has no knowledge of concepts such as bridges, traffic, temperature, or even how to generate a mesh). `bridge-sim` accomplishes this by providing a high-level API with classes such as `Bridge`, `Material` and `Vehicle`.
-Functionality includes generation of finite element models based on a `Bridge` specification including mesh generation, traffic flow generation, settlement of piers, simulation of temperature effect and concrete shrinkage and the effect of creep.
+`bridge-sim` makes the process of generating time series data via simulation of concrete slab bridges much faster and easier than with OpenSees alone (OpenSees has no knowledge of concepts such as bridges, traffic, temperature, or even how to generate a mesh). `bridge-sim` accomplishes this by providing a high-level API with classes such as `Bridge`, `Material` and `Vehicle`.
+Functionality includes generation of finite element models based on a `Bridge` specification including mesh generation, traffic flow generation, settlement of piers, simulation of temperature effect and concrete shrinkage and creep.
 More detail of the provided functionality is given in the list below.
 One of the generated models has been validated against sensor data collected from bridge 705 in Amsterdam, a plot comparing responses from linear simulation to static load